hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/661_20_friday_july_12.md

 the only teacher.

 With all powers comes further misery, so kill desire.
 Getting any desire is like putting a stick into a nest of hornets.
-Vairâgya is finding, out that desires are but gilded balls of poison.
+Vairāgya is finding, out that desires are but gilded balls of poison.

 "Mind is not God" (Shankara).
-"Tat tvam asi" "Aham Brahmâsmi" ("That thou art", "I am Brahman").
+"Tat tvam asi" "Aham Brahmāsmi" ("That thou art", "I am Brahman").
 When a man realises this, all the knots of his heart are cut asunder, all his doubts vanish".
 Fearlessness is not possible as long as we have even God *over us*; we must *be* God.
 What is disjoined will be for ever disjoined; if you are separate from God, then you can never be one with Him, and vice versa.
 If by virtue you are joined to God, when that ceases, disjunction will come.
 The junction is eternal, and virtue only helps to remove the veil.
-We are *âzâd* (free), we must realise it.
+We are *āzād* (free), we must realise it.
 "Whom the Self chooses" means we are the Self and choose ourselves.